 -Is value a merely subjective matter?

 -Is there any way to determine an objective good that all rational agents should maximize, when there are a range of from candidates such as pleasure, well-being, preference-satisfaction, thriving, dutifulness, and more that have each been plausibly proposed by philosophers?

 I earned my PhD in Philosophy from Fordham University.
 I wrote my dissertation on Ethics and Nietzsche’s philosophy.
-Over 11 years I taught 2,500 university students spread across 93 classes from 7 universities.
+From January 2013 through December 2013, I taught 2,500 university students spread across 93 classes from 7 universities.

-People who live together are permitted to take a class together for no extra cost, if they share the same camera.
-Scholarships are also available for students who cannot afford the classes.
-Please write me at firstname.lastname@example.org or friend me and write to me on Facebook in order to be put on the list of potential scholarship recipients.
+- People who live together are permitted to take a class together for no extra cost, if they share the same camera.
+Partial and full scholarships are also available for students who cannot afford the classes.
+Please write me at email@example.com or friend me and write to me on Facebook in order to be put on the list of potential scholarship recipients.